How to use INDEX and MATCH functions in Excel

 Using INDEX and MATCH together

 The final step is to combine those two functions into one strong lookup formula.
 You can achieve this fairly easy, once you understand how it works.
-Basically, we will use the INDEX function and define the row_num and col_num arguments using MATCH.
+We will use the INDEX function and define the row_num and col_num arguments using MATCH.

-You start with the array argument of INDEX which defines the area where your formula will lookup your value, in our case $B$3:$D$12.
+the argument of INDEX which defines the area where your formula will lookup your value, in our case $B$3:$D$12

-The final part of our formula uses another MATCH to determine which column to be used in the INDEX function.
-In this example, I needed “Avg. points” and for that, I compared cell F3 with the table heading $B$2:$D$2.
+The final part of our formula uses another MATCH to determine which column to use in the INDEX function.
+In this example, I needed “Avg. points” and for that, I compared cell F3 with the table heading $B$2:$D$2

 All examples from this article work in Excel for Microsoft 365 or Excel 2019, 2016, 2013, 2010, and 2007.